jmay/macabee/README.md

 ## TODO

+* recognizing UUID changes - don't apply those changes, put the AB version back; when applying updates, refuse the entire batch if any UID values are different.
+Need a process for applying *only* UID corrections (no other attribute changes) back to the stored hash/treet representation.

+  macabee compare xxx.json xref => emit only xref diffs macabee fixref xxx.json => apply xref diffs only back to the json, emit an updated json, stderr msg w summary

 * refac: format conversion (currently only used for other.dob)
 * promote fields from 'other' to top-level strings? (notes, dob) For sharing these individual values.
 Or allow sharing filters to use subkeys like 'other.notes'
 * add specs: comparison, patching - need to mock AB, or create & delete a private AB for testing.
 Travis-CI does not support macruby (no OSX servers)
-* recognizing UUID changes - don't apply those changes, put the AB version back
 * comparisons for lists of contacts
 * comparison for entire contact database (capture deletes)
 * full code review to correct all the exception handling: return reasonable error classes, maybe don't always raise.